Roux Institute: Future campus

+The parking garage of the campus, pictured in 2026.
+Lunder Innovation Labs, under construction in the background, incorporates the former B&M Baked Beans factory.

 The Roux Institute campus is being built in the East Deering neighborhood on a waterfront parcel.
 According to the developers, the new campus will feature public waterfront access as well as publicly-accessible paths and trails.
 The 13.5-acre campus will include the former B&M Baked Beans factory building, which is frequently described as an "iconic" part of the city, while the other buildings on the site have been demolished.
-The approved site plan calls for a 238,000 square foot academic building designed by CambridgeSeven, a parking garage and a child care facility.
+The approved site plan calls for a 238,000 square foot academic building designed by CambridgeSeven, a parking garage and a child-care facility.
 The Roux Institute will build up to 250 student housing units in the first five years, and up to 650 units within two decades.
 Plans also call for adding a hotel and retail.

 An initial proposal for the campus on the site was met with criticism and was scaled back by 27%.
 The site is being designed to account for sea level rise and climate change.
 The existing pier is being raised higher and bike storage is being planned to occupy the first floor of the former B&M Baked Beans factory, which will accommodate office space.
 The campus will be built as an all-electric campus using geothermal wells and heat pumps for energy supply.